Student African American Brotherhood

-The Student African American Brotherhood (SAAB), with over 168 chapters in the United States and abroad, was founded on the campus of Georgia Southwestern State University in Americus, Georgia on October 17, 1990.
-SAAB mentors young African American men by educating them on their responsibilities as United States citizens.
-The overall objective of the program is to make each young man aware of his potential, purpose, and life goals; however, much emphasis is focused on leadership development and training.
+The Student African American Brotherhood (SAAB) is an American professional organization for college and high school students.
+It founded on the campus of Georgia Southwestern State University in Americus, Georgia, on October 17, 1990.
+SAAB mentors young African Americans by educating them on their responsibilities as United States citizens.
+The general objective of the program is to make each young man aware of his potential, purpose, and life goals; however, much emphasis is focused on leadership development and training.
+It has over 168 chapters in the United States and abroad.

-Responding to the needs of African American males at the University, Founder Dr. Tyrone Bledsoe had a vision to create an organization that would provide student development intervention and support to African American men enrolled in college.

-He further designed Student African American Brotherhood as a black male development model, necessary to assist African American men in developing a more complete understanding of their responsibilities as college students and in being U.S. citizens.